 - Pepper Jack

 9 x 13 Casserole Dish– Use a nice deep casserole dish to prevent overflowing as this bakes and the cheese melts in the oven.
-I also like to put my dish on a large cookie sheet to catch any spills that may occur (just incase you feel like having a heavy hand with your favorite cheese or veggies).
+I also like to put my dish on a large cookie sheet to catch any spills that may occur.

 Joy Makers & Co. is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a way for websites to earn advertising revenues by advertising and linking to Amazon.com